-C7.2

-The effects, and any residual effects, of the proposed development are summarised in Table C7.1.
-In EIA terms, it is expected there will be a Significant Moderate Adverse residual effect on driver and bus user delay at the A66/Tees Dock Road/Development access junction.
-The impacts will be permanent in nature, however, there is potential that the review of the junction design could improve performance, reducing environmental effects with regards to on driver and bus user delay at the A66/Tees Dock Road/Development access junction.
-There are opportunities to reduce the impact further through the emerging Transport Strategy for the Teesworks area, as described in Section C6.0 above, although no commitment is being made to this at this stage of the process.
+C7.2 The effects, and any residual effects, of the proposed development are summarised in Table C7.1.
+In EIA terms it is not expected that any residual effects will be significant.
+The impacts will be permanent in nature, however there are opportunities to reduce the impact further through the emerging Transport Strategy for the Teesworks area, as described in Section C6.0 above, although no commitment is being made to this at this stage of the process.